sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 * put the database into a state expected by the test by adding or removing rows,
 * and clean everything afterwards (so that the next tests do not fail because of the data that was left behind by the previous test).

-The same effort happens to any other type of integration test you can imagine (e.g., web services, file reads and writes, etc.).
+The same effort happens to any other type of integration test you can imagine (e.g. web services, file reads and writes, etc.).

 {% set video_id = "MPjQXVYqadQ" %}
 {% include "/includes/youtube.md" %}